Members :Name: Pass:

 TRIVIA

-Released in December 1984, 1942 was the first game that Okamoto designed at Capcom.
-1942 was also the first Capcom title to spawn a successful series of sequels, with 6 titles in the 19XX line released from 1984 to 2000.
+It was the first Capcom title to spawn a successful series of sequels, with six titles in the 19XX line released from 1984 to 2000.

 After the last boss plane on stage 02 is destroyed the screen displays: